Building Controllers & Creating Entities

 Preliminary/Draft

-A "controller" in Reactor parlance is an object that acts as a conduit and translator for data from a remote API or system, and publishes Reactor entities containing the data for use throughout the system.
+A controller in Reactor's terminology is an object that acts as a conduit and translator for data from a remote API or system, and publishes Reactor entities containing the data for use in Rules, Reactions, and Expressions.

 - It must implement the

-Promise may resolve before publishing any entities, or wait until all have been published. - It must implement the
+Promise may resolve before publishing any entities, or wait until all have been updated and published. - It may implement the

 run()